Gukaratsa/Gift4U/README.md

 # TODO
-[] Add image conversion progress bar
+- [ ] Add image conversion progress bar
-[] Timer should be scoped between gift giver and receiver [] Timer should run on the server.
+- [ ] Timer should be scoped between gift giver and receiver
+- [ ] Timer should run on the server.
 Not on the client.
+- [ ] Move database to different folder.
+Update process delets all files